GSA/piv-guides/_devconfig/ssh-all-2.md

 The card reader may flash. **Do not** remove the PIV/CAC until the login process has been completed.{:class="alert"}

-## Using PIV/CAC and SSH for Remote Access from a Mac OS X Computer
+## Use PIV/CAC for SSH from a Mac OS X Computer

 ### Hardware and software requirements